3OH!3: 2020–present: Need

 During the fall of 2019, the duo teased new music on Instagram, and in November announced a 2020 concert for March 3, also known as 303 Day, at the Mission Ballroom in Denver, Colorado.
 Denver based bands VYNYL and Breathe Carolina, as well as Lil Jon were the openers.
 After four years since releasing any new music, on November 13, 2020, the band released a new song called "Lonely Machines" with duo 100 gecs, which Wall of Sound described as a "cheeky, fun EDM anthem, taking you back to when "Don't Trust Me" was all over the radio."
 During those four years, Motte and Foreman spent time writing and producing for other artists.
 The duo later announced that an album would soon follow.
 They returned to Boulder, Colorado, and wrote and recorded the album prior to the COVID-19 pandemic.
 They also re-signed with Photo Finish Records that year.
 On January 22, 2021, the duo released another single titled "I'm So Sad".
 In February 2021, the duo were featured on Rebecca Black's "Friday (Remix)" version.
 On March 3, 2021, the duo released the single "Last Breath", featuring Slipknot's CLOWN on drums.
 That same month, the duo performed at their 303 Day celebration in Denver.
 A fourth single for the upcoming album, "Vampire's Diet" was released on June 25, 2021, and features Bert McCracken of The Used.
 The group's sixth studio album titled Need (echoing the title of their 2008 breakthrough album Want) was released on August 27, 2021, through Photo Finish Records.

 In January 2022, the duo joined The Maine on their 8123 Festival, alongside Beach Weather, Mayday Parade, The Summer Set and Tessa Violet.
 In October 2022, they performed at the When We Were Young Festival.
 The duo performed at the same event two years later.
 They performed at Emo Nite on December 8, 2024, alongside Cobra Starship and Saosin, among many more.
 They performed at the New Year's Eve party at Fremont Street Experience in Las Vegas, and headlined the 303 Day celebration in February and March 2025.

 On July 25, 2025, they released the single "Slushie".

+The band are confirmed to be making an appearance at Welcome to Rockville, which will take place in Daytona Beach, Florida in May 2026.